Friedrich Hayek

-Life

 Early life

-Friedrich August von Hayek was born in Vienna to August von Hayek and Felicitas Hayek.
+Friedrich August von Hayek was born in Vienna to August von Hayek and Felicitas Hayek (née von Juraschek).
 The surname Hayek is derived from the Czech surname Hájek and can be traced to an ancestor with the surname "Hagek" who migrated from Prague in the 1500s.

-His father, born in 1871, also in Vienna, was a medical doctor employed by the municipal ministry of health.
+His father, born in 1871, also in Vienna, was a medical doctor employed by the municipal health ministry.
 August was a part-time botany lecturer at the University of Vienna.
-Friedrich was the oldest of three brothers, Heinrich (1900–1969) and Erich (1904–1986), who were one-and-a-half and five years younger than he was.
+Friedrich had two brothers, Heinrich (1900–1969) and Erich (1904–1986), who were one-and-a-half and five years younger than he.

 His father's career as a university professor influenced Hayek's goals later in life.
 Both of his grandfathers, who lived long enough for Hayek to know them, were scholars.
-Franz von Juraschek was a leading economist in Austria-Hungary and a close friend of Eugen von Böhm-Bawerk, one of the founders of the Austrian School of Economics.
+His maternal grandfather, Franz von Juraschek, was an economist in Austria-Hungary and a close friend of Eugen von Böhm-Bawerk, one of the founders of the Austrian School of Economics.
 Hayek's paternal grandfather, Gustav Edler von Hayek, taught natural sciences at the Imperial Realobergymnasium (secondary school) in Vienna.
-He wrote works in the field of biological systematics, some of which are relatively well known.
+He wrote works in the field of biological systematics.

 On his mother's side, Hayek was second cousin to the philosopher Ludwig Wittgenstein.
-His mother often played with Wittgenstein's sisters and had known him well.
-As a result of their family relationship, Hayek became one of the first to read Wittgenstein's Tractatus Logico-Philosophicus when the book was published in its original German edition in 1921.
+His mother knew Wittgenstein well and often played with his sisters.
+As a result of the family relationship, Hayek was among the first to read Wittgenstein's Tractatus Logico-Philosophicus when that book was published in its original German edition in 1921.
 Although he met Wittgenstein on only a few occasions, Hayek said that Wittgenstein's philosophy and methods of analysis had a profound influence on his own life and thought.
 In his later years, Hayek recalled a discussion of philosophy with Wittgenstein when both were officers during World War I.